-Dancer Helen Hale created this beautiful and contemplative new dance piece in response to the theme of eavesdropping and Genesis 18:9-15:
+Dancer Helen Hale created this beautiful and contemplative dance piece in response to the theme of eavesdropping and Genesis 18:9-15.

 I imagine Abraham and the three men/the Lord picnicking at a distance.
 Maybe their vantage point is the opening image of this video, of the tree, far away.
 I imagine the Lord asking, “Where is your wife Sarah?” and Abraham saying, “There, in the tree.”